 As always, there is a flip side to everything.
 Walk-in tubs provide some benefits that make them safer than their traditional counterparts, but they also have inherent dangers that seniors should be aware of.

-- Swing-in doors: Most walk-in tub doors swing in to open.
+Swing-in doors: Most walk-in tubs have an inward-opening door.
 This leaves very little room for a mobility-impaired senior to maneuver between the tub door and the narrow tub entrance in order to get in or out.

 Safe Bathing: Are Walk-In Tubs Worth It?

 Knowing whether or not a walk-in tub is worth depends on your perspective.
 I know, that sounds like a cop-out answer, but it’s the truth.

 If, for example, your senior loved one has limited mobility, a walk-in tub could be a wonderful asset.